 Fast and easy to open and view files.
 Allows you to play the cutting path of the tool through 3D space.

 Previously known as OpenSCAM, CAMotics simulates 3-axis g-code paths, shows 3D cutouts, simulates machine geometry, and is capable of connecting directly to the buildbotics controller.
-It’s also able to export the simulated cut workpiece as an STL and can add height probing to 2D g-code files.
+It’s also able to export the simulated cut work piece as an STL and can add height probing to 2D g-code files.

 Discriminator has more advanced tools for code editing, colouring, and code comparing.
-The visualization window is reasonable but a little tricky to use just like the rest of the software, and the software as a whole runs a little slowly, but otherwise it’s a resonable visualizer to use.
+The visualization window is reasonable but a little tricky to use just like the rest of the software, and the software as a whole runs a little slowly, but otherwise it’s a reasonable visualizer to use.